DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 ### <a name="table-no-data-cell-args"></a>TableNoDataCellArgs

-Describes properties passed to the table cell being rendered when using an empty state template.
+Describes properties passed to the table cell being rendered when using an empty template.

 Field | Type | Description
 ------|------|------------